leontoddjohnson/dsnotes/1_python/1_setup_jupyter.md

 I recommend having a "scratch.ipynb" file for each project.
 Add this to your *.gitignore* file, of course.

+## JupyterLab Extensions

+Most JupyterLab Extensions can be installed using the [JupyterLab Extension Manager](https://jupyterlab.readthedocs.io/en/latest/user/extensions.html#managing-extensions-using-the-extension-manager), but some of them require a `conda` or `pip` installation.
+Also, many will require you to [install Node](https://nodejs.org/en/download), so I recommend doing that first.

+One particularly nice extension is the [Variable Inspector](https://github.com/lckr/jupyterlab-variableInspector).
+Though unfortunately, for this one, I've found that it only works when it is installed using pip: `pip install lckr-jupyterlab-variableinspector`.

 ## First Cell

 Example first cell for a Jupyter Notebook: